Howard A. White Award for Teaching Excellence

 William Arnold - Seaver College

 Pepperdine hosted its annual Howard A. White Awards for Teaching Excellence ceremony October 4, during the University Faculty Conference.
-Eight Pepperdine professors received the honor, including Mark Chun, Larry Cox and Paul Gift of the Graziadio School of Business and Management.
+Eight Pepperdine professors received the honor, including Mark Chun, Larry Cox and Paul Gift of the Graziadio Business School.
 The award is bestowed on respected scholars who develop in students the ability to think critically and creatively about the world, and faithful Pepperdine stewards who instill in their students a lifelong love of learning.

 Director of the Center for Applied Research